 Charitable Tax Deductions and International Giving

-Americans gave more than $410.02 billion to charitable causes in 2017, but only about six percent of that went to international causes ($22.97 billion).
-Although international giving had been growing in recent years, it fell by by 4.4 percent in the last year.
+Americans gave more than $427.71 billion to charitable causes in 2018, but only 5% of that went to international causes ($22.88 billion).
+However, that represented an increase of 7% over the prior year.

-That percentage seems shockingly low when compared to other countries.
-Many Americans think that our government spends a lot on foreign aid so why should we worry?
-However, the US ranks near the bottom of all countries when it comes to aid dollars.
+Five percent of charitable giving for international causes seems shockingly low when compared to other countries.
+Many Americans think that our government spends a lot on foreign aid, so why should we worry?
+However, the US ranks near the bottom of all countries when it comes to international aid dollars.

-Up until recently, Charitable tax deductions have been a powerful incentive for Americans to donate to charities, but now, with new tax laws, it takes a much larger donation to qualify for a deduction.
-However, those deductions were never allowed for international charities unless registered in the US.
+Up until recently, charitable tax deductions have been a powerful incentive for Americans to donate to charities.
+Now, with new tax laws, it takes a much larger donation to qualify for a deduction.
+However, those deductions were never allowed for international charities unless registered in the U.S. Only US domestic charities can receive tax-deductible donations.

 How do you know an International charity when you see one?
-Typically they are called Nongovernmental Governmental Organizations, and they are based in countries other than the US.
+Typically they are called Nongovernmental Organizations (NGOs), and they are based in countries other than the U.S.

-Starting in 2018, deductions will play a diminishing role for incentivizing US citizens to give to any charity.
+Beginning in 2018, deductions have played a diminishing role in incentivizing US citizens to give to any charity.
 With the standard deduction doubling for most people, only high-income earners will be able to take advantage of the charitable tax deduction.

 But when it comes to helping good causes around the globe, people should be motivated by the mission, not a financial benefit.